gjermundgaraba/nftokenizer/README.md

 ## What has been built:

 ### NFTokenizer contract
-You can find the contract code in the `cosmwasm` folder.
+You can find the contract code in the `cosmwasm` folder (and the contract itself, as well as some more documentation under `cosmwasm/contracts/nftokenizer`.
 It uses Neutron's SDK to create interchain accounts (https://docs.neutron.org/neutron/modules/interchain-txs/overview) and implements the sudo callback from Neutron's SDK to allow the contract to find the interchain account address.